planet22/homepageCustom/README.md

 > **Important**: This is intended for private/local networks only.
 Do not expose the Dockhand API or these controls to the public internet without proper authentication and network isolation.

+> I created this for my own use and share here because I've had so much fun and learnt so much from the selfhosting community in the last 7 months.
+Also my ideas, AI aided coding/optimization, human fixed.

 ---

 ## Features